sophiajt/jntrnr.github.io/_posts/2019-4-27-porting-the-pikachu.md

 ---
-title: Porting the Pikachu
+title: Creating crossplatform Rust terminal apps
 ---
-# Moving to crossplatform Rust terminal apps

 ![Pikachu animation in Windows](/images/pikachu.jpg)

 _Look Mom, Pikachu running in Windows CMD!_

-Yesterday, I discovered a new package I had wanted for at least a year: [crossterm](https://github.com/TimonPost/crossterm), a cross-platform terminal crate for Rust.

-As a Windows user, it's frustrating when folks use crates like termion.
-Though it works well on platforms like Linux, packages that use it often don't compile in Windows.
-Surely, I thought, there must be a better way.
+I've been wanting to play around with the cool [spinning Pikachu demo](https://www.reddit.com/r/rust/comments/bf5uzr/update_on_my_3d_ascii_art_generator_termiontobj/) everyone was talking about.
+Sadly, it used termion to do its magic, which meant that unfortunately it wouldn't work for me.

+Termion has been a boon for Rust, with lots of folks using it to create terminal applications.
+Unfortunately, as a Windows user, I know there's a good chance that if the crate depends on termion that's the end of the line for me, as termion apps just don't work in Windows.
+Surely, I thought, there must be a better way, but I never managed to find one.

 # Enter crossterm

-Crossterm is a termion-like crate, in that the API surface feels very similar between the two crates.
-Often, the translation is 1:1 (or close to it).
+Yesterday, I discovered a crate I have wanted for at least a year: that holy grail of something like termion that also worked crossplatform.
+The crate is called [crossterm](https://github.com/TimonPost/crossterm), and it is exactly that.
+Rather than being an exact copy of termion, I'd call Crossterm a termion-like crate.
+The API surface feels very similar between the two crates, but it's not identical.
+That said, often, the translation is 1:1 (or close to it).

 In this post, I'll detail what I had to do to port to crossterm.
 You can take a look at my [repo](https://github.com/jonathandturner/rust-sloth/tree/crossterm-port) and give it a spin.